John Amos Death Hoax Story Gets 120,000 Views And 115,000 Facebook Shares For Fake Article [Debunked]

 Amos can be seen in the top photo above, as John posed for a photo shoot to promote Roots: The Complete Original Series, which was released on Blu-ray earlier this year.

-[Featured Image by Amy Sussman/Invision/AP Images]
+[Featured Photo by Amy Sussman/Invision/AP Imagees]